phillwatson/one-stop/notification-service/README.md

 which may also be chosen by locale.

 #### Template Args
-Based on the Antlr ST4 template library, the email subject and body templates may reference any property in a given Map of key/values.
+Based on the Antlr ST4 template library, the notification and email templates may reference any property in a given Map of key/values.
 Templates may also reference properties of the value in the Map.
 For example; if the Map contains a reference the interface (or class), with the key `"account"`: